Charles Yeo: Political career

+Legal career

 Yeo was called to the bar in 2016, and works as a criminal defence lawyer.
 He was arrested on 12 January 2022 by the Singapore Police Force for alleged offences of criminal breach of trust and forgery.
 Yeo claimed that the arrest was conducted unprofessionally, and that the charges were "entirely trumped up and false", which the police categorically denied that the arrest was "politically motivated".
 The arrest was part of an investigation against Whitefield Law Corporation, where Yeo had been working at as a criminal defence lawyer.
 Four clients of the law firm had reported them, alleging criminal breach of trust and forgery.
 After the arrest, he appealed to the public to help with his legal bills, and had also launched a non-fungible token as a fundraising mechanism for the legal bills.

 Yeo subsequently worked at S K Kumar Law Practice.
 While on bail in relation to the charges of criminal breach of trust, Yeo was granted travel to Vietnam between 27 July 2022 and 30 July 2022 for a work related matter.
-Yeo did not return back to Singapore and had not surrendered his passport to the investigation officer by 1 August 2022.
+Yeo did not return to Singapore and had not surrendered his passport to the investigation officer by 1 August 2022.
 Yeo also did not turn up to represent a client in trial on 1 August 2022.
 The Singapore police issued a gazette to arrest Yeo for breaching the conditions of his bail.
 The Singapore courts would later approve an arrest warrant requested by the prosecution on 2 August 2022.
+As of 23 November 2024, an extradition hearing is underway in United Kingdom, with Singapore seeking to extradite him on "an offence of abetment of cheating" while Yeo is claiming political asylum.